lnurl/luds/lnurl-auth.md

 `LN SERVICE` must make sure that unexpected `k1`s are not accepted: it is strongly advised for `LN SERVICE` to have a cache of unused `k1`s, only proceed with verification of `k1`s present in that cache and remove used `k1`s on successful auth attempts.

+### Server-side choice of subdomain:

+ `LN SERVICE` should carefully choose which subdomain (if any) will be used as LNURL-auth endpoint and stick to chosen subdomain in future.
+For example, if `auth.site.com` was initially chosen then changing it to, say, `login.site.com` will result in different account for each user because full domain name is used by wallets as material for key derivation.

+ `LN SERVICE` should consider giving meaningful names to chosen subdomains since `LN WALLET` may show a full domain name to users on login attempt.
+For example, `auth.site.com` is less confusing than `ksf03.site.com`.

 ### Wallet to service interaction flow: